Sorceress (1982 film)

-Sorceress is a 1982 sword and sorcery film directed by Jack Hill (credited as Brian Stuart), and starring Leigh Harris and Lynette Harris.
-It was the last film directed by Jack Hill.
+Sorceress is a 1982 sword-and-sorcery film directed and produced by Jack Hill (credited as 'Brian Stuart'), starring identical twins Leigh and Lynette Harris in the leading roles.
+It was produced and distributed by Roger Corman's New World Pictures.
+As of 2026, this is the last film directed by Jack Hill.

 Plot

 To maintain his powers, the evil wizard Traigon must sacrifice his firstborn child to the god Caligara.
 After giving birth to twin daughters, Mara and Mira, his wife refuses to tell Traigon which was born first.
 She flees with the young children and convinces a peasant to raise them as warrior boys; the pursuing Traigon inflicts a mortal wound upon her.

 However, she stabs him with a spear and magically banishes him for 20 years before she dies.
 The wandering hippie-like wizard Krona arrives and also helps defeat Traigon, and gives the infants his magical powers and martial-arts powers.
 He also tells them to invoke the higher power named "Vital" when they are in trouble.

 When Traigon returns, he resumes hunting down his now-adult daughters (the Harris sisters), still intending to sacrifice them to Caligara.
 The twins enlist the help of a satyr, Pando, a young, curly-haired barbarian, Erlick, and a Viking, Baldar, in their struggle to defeat their own father.

 The twins, while swimming naked in a pond, note Pando spying on them, though they are too naive to understand why.
 Baldar happens by, and they set off.
 In a city marketplace, they happen upon Erlick using loaded dice to win money at gambling.
 His opponents get angry and attack him, but he escapes and joins Baldar, Pando, and the twins.

 Traigon's forces kill the twins' adoptive parents and rape their adoptive sister, though the twins return from elsewhere and defeat the marauders.
 Krona comes by, now old, and walks into a fire, following his apologizing for arriving too late to save the twins' family.